Boucicault, Dion

 Dion Boucicault was the son of Anne Darley, a sister of the mathematician George Darley.
 It is possible that he was a son of the scientific writer Dionysius Lardner, who lodged with his mother after she was separated from her husband.
 Lardner supported him financially until 1840.

-He was educated in Dublin and when he was thirteen he went to University College School in London.
+He was educated in Dublin and when he was thirteen, he went to University College School in London.
 He also studied for a year at the University of London before he left to start an acting career in Cheltenham under the name of Lee Moreton.
 He joined the cast of William Charles MacReady and he debuted next to Benjamin Webster at Bristol.
 Soon he started to write plays himself.

 His "A Legend of the Devil's Dyke" was performed at Brighton in 1838 and "London Assurance" was a success at Covent Garden in 1841.
 Many more plays followed during the 1840s.
 On 9 Jul 1845 he married the wealthy French widow Anne Guiot at the Parish Church of St. Mary Lambeth, Surrey.
 He claimed that she died later that year during a mountaineering accident in Switzerland, but there was evidence that she lived until 1848.

-When Kean discovered that Boucicault had a relationship with his young ward Agnes Robertson their collaboraton ended.
+When Kean discovered that Boucicault had a relationship with his young ward Agnes Robertson their collaboration ended.
 In 1853 Boucicault eloped to America with Agnes.
 He married her in New York by a formal declaration.
 They had three children who all became actors.
 Together with Agnes he toured the USA, where they resided until 1860.

 In 1859 he became the co-manager of Burton's New Theatre (formerly named Laura Keene's Varieties) on Broadway and renamed it into the Winter Garden Theatre.
 There he performed in his successful anti-slavery play "The Octoroon".
 Soon afterwards he left the Winter Garden Theatre and together with his wife he joined hands with actress and theatre manager Laura Keene.
 With her he staged "The Colleen Bawn".
 Those who hoped for a rivalry between Laura Keene and Agnes Robertson were disappointed: they joined the stage and got along very well.